ZIZO932/Terraskipper/journal.md

 **Date:** Day 1
 **Time Spent:** 3 hours

-Today I focused on understanding how mudskippers move and why they are suitable as inspiration for an agricultural robot.
-I watched several videos and read articles about their pectoral fins and tail-based locomotion.
-I also started thinking about how this motion could help in muddy or high-salinity soil environments.
+Today, I concentrated on finding out more information on how mudskipper fish move and how they can be used as models for an agricultural robot.
+I looked at some videos and articles that highlighted how they use their pectoral fins and tails.
+At this point, I began considering how this technique can be used in aiding soil that is either muddy and wet or full of salinity.
-I decided early on that the robot should be able to interact with the soil directly, not just move on top of it.
+I knew early on that the robot would have the ability to interface directly with the soil, as opposed to just walking on top of it.

 ---